parth-pai/parth-pai.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Parth Pai.
-I'm a 2nd year Bachelor's Mechanical Engineering student at [Indian Institute of Technology Bombay](https://www.iitb.ac.in/).
+Hi there!, I'm Parth Pai, currently a third year Bachelor's Mechanical Engineering student at [Indian Institute of Technology Bombay](https://www.iitb.ac.in/).
+You can find my resume in the CV section!